 Strategy 5.1.1: The City should continue to work with County officials to ensure optimum EMS services on the island and maintain basic medical emergency services through the Fire Department.
-(Ongoing; Fire Department) Strategy 5.1.2: Develop and implement a method of distribution for the Disaster Preparedness Plan.
+(Ongoing; Fire Department)

+Strategy 5.1.2: Develop and implement a method of distribution for the Disaster Preparedness Plan.
 (Ongoing; General Government and Fire Department)

-Goal 5.2: Support the installation of water and sewer services where required for public health.
+Goal 5.2: Support the installation of water and sewer services where these services do not currently exist-required for public health.